Close Modal

 Author

 Sydney Smith is the author and illustrator of Small in the City, which received eight starred reviews and a silver medal from the Society of Illustrators.
+He is the illustrator of two books written by Jordan Scott, My Baba's Garden and I Talk Like a River, which won the Schneider Family Book Award, is an ALA Notable book and has received eight starred reviews.
 Other books he has illustrated include The White Cat and the Monk by Jo Ellen Bogart; Sidewalk Flowers by JonArno Lawson; and Town Is by the Sea by Joanne Schwartz, which was awarded the 2018 Kate Greenaway Medal.
-His accolades include two Governor General's Awards for Illustrated Children's Books and four New York Times Best Illustrated Children's Book of the Year citations.
-His book I Talk Like a River, written by Jordan Scott, has received five starred reviews.
+He is a recipient of the prestigious Hans Christian Andersen Award, two Governor General's Awards for Illustrated Children's Books, and four New York Times Best Illustrated Children's Book of the Year citations, among other accolades.
 He lives in Halifax, Nova Scotia.